Skip to content

 Thousands of scientists from all over the world contribute to the work of the IPCC on a voluntary basis.
 Review is an essential part of the IPCC process, to ensure an objective and complete assessment of current information.
 IPCC aims to reflect a range of views and expertise.

 I’ve bolded one paragraph in the above quote because the role of the IPCC is frequently misrepresented by doubters.
-It’s important to realise that the IPCC reviews the work of scientists worldwide – it does no research of its own.
+It’s important to realise that the IPCC reviews the work of scientists worldwide – it does no scientific research of its own.
+Here’s a good overview of how the IPCC operates, and another explaining how its reports are written..

 The IPCC is not perfect, but it is by far the most trustworthy body to consult for reliable information about climate change.
-Its most recent reports were published in 2007, and the evaluation of the scientific evidence can be found in the report titled “The Physical Science Basis“.
-From that report, here are the “robust findings” that are most relevant to the question we are checking on here:
+Its latest reports are due in 2013-14, and the evaluation of the scientific evidence is already available in the report titled “The Physical Science Basis“.
+From that report, here are the “headline statements” that are most relevant to the question we are checking on:

 (Update 2013/05/16: For those who are reluctant to accept the IPCC interpretation, here are some independent reviews: